n0-ware/book-of-n0ware/Writeups and Notes/TryHackMe/Events/Advent of Cyber 2021/Day 14 - Advent of Cyber 2021.md

 ![Enumerating Users](AoC-2021_Photos/Day_14/06_AoC_Day_14_01-02-22-Enumerate-Users.png)

 The obvious user of interest is `thegrinch`.
-Let's see what we an access on this user.
-Change to this users home directory run `ls`.
+Let's see what we can access on this user.
+Change to this user's home directory run `ls`.
 We see both a `loot` directory and a directory named `scripts`.
 Moving into scripts and listing the files with `ls -l` tells us that all of the scripts are owned by root and that we only have access to one of them, the `loot.sh` script.
 This can be seen via the lack of `r` or `w` or `x` on the permissions line after the first set of three in the command output.

 ![Listing the scripts Directory](AoC-2021_Photos/Day_14/07_AoC_Day_14_01-02-22-Listing-Scripts-Directory.png)

 ### Question-3
 [Top](#TOC)

 The output of this `ls` tells us two things.
-First, we can read, write, and execute to this script.
+First, we can read, write, and execute this script.
 Second, this script has admin privileges as it is owned by the `root` user.
 If you `cat` the script, you'll also see this is the script responsible for the output on the `ls.html` page and the `<iframe>` we see on the admin page.
-This script is listing the `loot` directory and writing the output to `ls.html`.
+This script is listing the `loot` directory and writes the output to `ls.html`.

 ![loot.sh](AoC-2021_Photos/Day_14/08_AoC_Day_14_01-02-22-loot.png)